Logan (film character): Death of the X-Men

-This version of Logan presumably had a similar origin story.
+This version of Logan presumably had a similar origin story to his Earth-10005 counterpart.
 At some point in his past, this Logan was offered the chance to join the X-Men.
 He initially turned them down, though he eventually accepted the offer.
 While on the team, he was presented with a yellow and blue uniform, but refused to wear it as he did not want the X-Men to think he wanted to be a part of the team.

 One night, while Logan was out binge-drinking at a bar, the X-Men were killed by a group of mutant-hunting humans.
 Following this incident, he fell into a depressive spiral, believing he had let his new family down, so he went berserk and murdered many people indiscriminately; both those who killed his fellow mutants, and innocent civilians.
-His actions desecrated the X-Men’s legacy, and led to him being considered the worst Wolverine in the multiverse by the TVA.
+His actions desecrated the X-Men's legacy, and led to him being considered the worst Wolverine in the multiverse by the TVA.
 He deeply misses his teammates and chooses to memorialize them by wearing the uniform at all times under his normal clothes, spending his days depressed and drinking.

 Alliance with Deadpool

 Wade Wilson / Deadpool of Earth-10005 is searching for a variant of Wolverine to replace the original version from his timeline, hoping to stop its collapse.
 He enters Logan's reality and asks him to come back to the TVA headquarters with him.
 Logan refuses, prompting Wade to take him by force.
 When they arrive, Agent Paradox explains that finding a new Logan will not stop the deterioration of Earth-10005, while also revealing this Logan's status in his universe.
 Paradox then prunes Wade and Logan, sending them to the Void.
 Wade triggers Logan into a fight by reminding him of what he had done, and their fight ends when Wade promises that the TVA could fix Logan's timeline.
-Eventually they, along with Johnny Storm / Human Torch, are captured by the forces of Cassandra Nova, who reveals herself to be the twin sister of Charles Xavier.
+They, along with Johnny Storm / Human Torch, are captured by the forces of Cassandra Nova, who reveals herself to be the twin sister of Charles Xavier.

 After Nova demonstrates her ability to manipulate people's minds, and tricks Wade into thinking he does not matter, Logan and Wade escape her lair and come into contact with "Nicepool", a variant of Wade.
 Nicepool gives them a car to travel to the borderlands and meet a small resistance who fight against Nova's forces.
 On the way there, Wade accidentally admits that he is not certain if the TVA can truly fix Logan's timeline.
 Accusing Wade of lying to him earlier, an enraged Logan insults him and vocally lashes out, causing them to fight in the car until they pass out.
-They are then driven to the borderlands by Laura / X-23, the daughter of his Earth-10005 counterpart.
+They are driven to the borderlands by a now-grown up Laura, the daughter of the original Logan.